davidpet/snippets/cpp/Collections/025 - Uniformly Initializing Elements (eg. to default or non-default values based on type) - explanation.md

 The `&` symbol is used to create references to the elements in the collections, to avoid copying them.

 The `std::endl` manipulator is used to insert a newline and flush the output buffer.

+Note: see __uniform initialization__ in classes for a discussion about `std::initializer_list` and how you can support this type of inline initialization for your types.